- Home

 - Sexuality, intimacy and fertility issues

-- Effects on fertility and sexual function
+- Effects on sexual function and fertility

 Preparing for side effects

-Some people experience many side effects, while others have very few or none.
+Some people have many side effects, while others have very few or none.
 Side effects can vary even among people having the same type of radiation therapy to the same part of the body.
-Many factors can affect the type and severity of side effects, including:
+Your treatment team can give you an idea of what to expect.

 - the part of the body treated